 What you might not know is that there are a number of smaller providers re-selling services on the Telstra network.
 We know these are Mobile Virtual Network Operators (MVNOs) and the term applies to any mobile service provider which doesn’t own network infrastructure — namely any company other than Telstra, Optus and Vodafone.

 The downside is that Telstra only re-sells its 4G network, not its next-generation 4GX network.
 However, this doesn't make too much of a difference in terms of speed.
 This network can achieve speeds up to 50Mbps, whereas 4GX can deliver speeds over 200Mbps on select smartphone.
 While 4G is slower than the 4GX network, 50Mbps is still faster than the vast majority of fixed-line internet connections in Australia.
-It's also worth noting that some Telstra-powered MVNOs still only provide 3G.

 Current Telstra Network Providers

 Best Telstra MVNO plans with at least 1GB of data

 If you'd regard yourself as someone who uses their smartphone less frequently, the best low-use plans across Telstra Network providers are all Prepaid plans.